Yoo Byung-soo: Al Hilal

 In July 2011, Yoo signed a new contract with the Asian club of the century, Al Hilal in Saudi Arabia, running until 2014.
 He scored a total of 16 goals while playing 44 league matches in two seasons for the Riyadh-based team.

 Rostov

 On 22 June 2013, Al Hilal announced that Yoo had agreed on a transfer to a Russian Premier League side FC Rostov.

 Return to Korea

 In 2017, Yoo joined Gimpo Citizen FC for public service work.
 During August 2018, Yoo spent time on trial with A-League side Wellington Phoenix; scoring in a 5–0 friendly victory over Napier City Rovers on 24 August.

-In 2019, Yoo signed with K3 League team Hwaseong FC.
+In 2019, Yoo signed with K3 League team Hwaseong.

+Yoo played in Thailand from 2020 to 2024.

+In 2024, Yoo returned to Hwaseong, but shortly after he was diagnosed with blood cancer and did not play for a year undergoing therapy.
+He announced that he was cancer-free in August 2025 and returned to the field in October.

 International career

-On June 3, 2009, he played his first senior game against Oman national football team, as a second-half substitute.
+On 3 June 2009, Yoo played his first senior game for the South Korea national team against Oman, as a second-half substitute.

-Yoo was selected to take part in the Asian Cup 2011 in Qatar.
+He was selected to take part in the Asian Cup 2011 in Qatar.